-Section 106 of the National Historic Preservation Act (NHPA; 36 CFR § 800) requires federal agencies to take into account the effects of their undertakings on historic properties that are listed in or meet the eligibility criteria for listing in the National Register of Historic Places (NRHP).
+Section 106 of the National Historic Preservation Act (NHPA; 36 CFR § 800) requires federal agencies to consider the effects of their undertakings on historic properties that are listed in or meet the eligibility criteria for listing in the National Register of Historic Places (NRHP) and the New Jersey Register of Historic Places (NJRHP).

-Section 106 requires that agency officials work with the New Jersey State Historic Preservation Office (NJSHPO) to identify parties to participate in the Section 106 process (Consulting Parties).
+Section 106 requires that agency officials work with the New Jersey State Historic Preservation Office (NJ HPO) to identify parties to participate in the Section 106 process (Consulting Parties).
 Consulting parties may include federally recognized Native American tribes (Tribal Government Organizations [TGOs]), local governments, and individuals and organizations with a demonstrated interest in the proposed Project due to the nature of their legal or economic relationship to the proposed Project or affected historic properties, or their concern with the project's effects on historic properties.
-Outreach required for Section 106 will be conducted separately and is not included in this document.
+Outreach required for Section 106 has been conducted separately and is not included in this document.
+NJ HPO has reviewed the Historic Architectural Resources Background Study (HARBS) and Effects Assessment (EA) Report and the Phase 1A Archaeological Survey and issued their response on April 24, 2018.
+A draft Programmatic Agreement (PA) is in development between FTA, NJ HPO and NJ TRANSIT.